phake/phake.github.io/src/getting-started.md

 Getting Started
 ===============

-Phake 4.0 depends on PHP 7.1 or greater.
+**Phake 4** depends on PHP 7.1 or greater.
 It has no dependency on PHPUnit and should be usable with any version of PHPUnit compatible with your PHP version.

 Composer Install